eggai-tech/qa-extraction-with-human-review/README.md

 2. Is the question relevant to and well-formed?
 YES/NO

 After the review is done we can export the results and save the final QA pairs using `make process-reviews` command.
+This will save only the QA pairs that have been marked as "yes" for both questions in the `data/labelstudio/verified_results` directory.

 ## License